 Pro TIP: Inspiration comes from people and the dedication to their work.
 Find out what other photographers are up to and discover the next amazing story you can tell from your perspective.

-Kathleen was able to spend the Saturday in Atlanta as well, continuing to connect with fellow photographers – both new to the photo world and the pros who have been capturing images for years.
+Kathleen was able to spend the Saturday in Atlanta as well, continuing to connect with fellow photographers–both new to the photo world and the pros who have been capturing images for years.
 Her biggest takeaway is to find as many resources as possible and to constantly be on the lookout for more.
-Just like this Atlanta Photojournalism Conference is a resource to learn about new equipment, increase contacts in your network and learn about ways to improve your craft.
+Always try to increase contacts in your network, and learn about ways to improve your craft.

 Pro TIP: Resources are not always just for business improvement.
 Be on the lookout for mental health and educational resources, as it is all connected to your passion.